Dr Ann Hill

 Biography

-Dr. Ann Hill joined the University of Canberra in January 2017.
-Prior to this she was a Post-doctoral Researcher and Research Project Manager for the Australian Research Council (ARC) Discovery Project ‘Strengthening Economic Resilience in Monsoon Asia’ at Western Sydney University (WSU).
-Ann continues to work on this ARC project as a Chief Investigator with collaborators at WSU, James Cook University, and University of the Philippines.
+Ann joined the University of Canberra in January 2017.
+Prior to this she was a Post-doctoral Researcher and Research Project Manager for the Australian Research Council Discovery Project ‘Strengthening Economic Resilience in Monsoon Asia’ at Western Sydney University.

-She has over ten years experience in community partnering methods and in conducting empirical research for development in Asia.
 Ann graduated from The Australian National University (ANU) in 2014.
 Her PhD entitled “Growing Community Food Economies in the Philippines’ examines collective ethics and methods for growing different economic food futures.
 It focuses on community food experiments in Manila and urban Mindanao.
 Prior to her PhD she coordinated a large research project at ANU about community partnering for local economic development in the Philippines and Indonesia.
+She has over ten years’ experience in community partnering methods and in conducting empirical research for development in and across Asia and Australia.